uriel1998/ytcs/README.md

 ### Playing a single video

-It is possible to simply use this as a way to pipe a YouTube url to mpv.
+It is possible to simply use this as a way to pipe a YouTube url to `mpv`.
 It will also include that in your "seen" videos.
 Simply

 `ytcs.sh [url]`